garlic1234567/Catching-inter-modal-artifacts/README.md

 2. DGM4 Dataset: Used to validate the cross-modal generalizability of the proposed BRM and DFFM modules.
 All the configurations are the same to HAMMER(https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Reproduction on DGM4
-We provide our code of reproducting CLIP, ViLT and HAMMER on the DGM4 dataset.
+In the folder named [reproduction](./reproduction), we provide our code of reproducting CLIP, ViLT and HAMMER on the DGM4 dataset.
+We directly use the official code of HAMMER provided in [here](https://github.com/rshaojimmy/MultiModal-DeepFake), but train the model on 2 A6000 GPUs.

 ## Training and Testing for TFL
 ### Training